-Center staff utilize assessment tools based on Teaching Strategies Gold, Ages and Stages and Iowa Early Learning Standards, in conjunction with anecdotal records and other observation techniques to chart children's development, learning and interests.
+Center staff utilize assessment tools based on Teaching Strategies Gold and Iowa Early Learning Standards, in conjunction with anecdotal records and other observation techniques to chart children's development, learning and interests.
 This information is used to plan activities and curriculum in the center.
-All this information will be shared with parents at Parent Teacher Conferences or daily as needed.
+All of this information will be shared with parents at Parent Teacher Conferences or daily as needed.